CrowdStrike/falcon-integration-gateway/fig/backends/cloudtrail_lake/README.md

 ```
 [main]
 # Cloud backends that are enabled.
 The gateway will push events to the cloud providers specified below
-backends=CLOUDTRAIL-LAKE
+backends=CLOUDTRAIL_LAKE

-[cloudtrail-lake]
+[cloudtrail_lake]
-# AWS CloudTrail Lake section is applicable only when CLOUDTRAIL-LAKE backend is enabled in the [main] section.
+# AWS CloudTrail Lake section is applicable only when CLOUDTRAIL_LAKE backend is enabled in the [main] section.

 # Uncomment to provide the aws account ID.
 Alternatively, use ACCOUNT_ID env variable.
 #account_id =